 After years of exhibitors striving to establish themselves as venues for premium alternative content, this BTS concert event has broken through like no other.
 While the elevated ticket price played an important part, the fact that screenings at several theatres were completely sold out leads one to believe that even exhibitors underestimated the appeal, and did not make enough seats available to meet the demand.
 Even if the distributor keeps the majority of the gross, which is past business practice for this type of content, the $35 ticket price still leaves enough for theatres to make this a very profitable venture.

-The overall weekend gross came in at $102.4M, which adds up to only 49% of the same weekend in 2019 when Captain Marvel debuted to a $153M opening weekend box office.
+The overall weekend gross came in at $102.4M, which adds up to only 49% of the same weekend in 2019 when Captain Marvel debuted at a $153M opening weekend box office.